m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 Also, the synchronization point makes sure that all of the updates that have happened on other processors will become visible subsequently at the synchronizing processor in the future.

-If P1 performs a synchronization operation after writing to m1, that doesn’t guarantee that P2 will see that particular update at this moment.
-P2 hasn’t explicitly synchronized with the rest of the system.
+If P1 performs a synchronization operation after writing to m1, that doesn't guarantee that P2 will see that particular update at this moment.
+P2 hasn't explicitly synchronized with the rest of the system.

 The synchronization point has to be called both by the process that is performing the updates and the process that wishes to see the updates.